Eshaniqbal/Cartoonify_image/README.md

 3. The application will cartoonify the selected image and display the cartoonified version.
 4. Click the "Save Cartoon Image" button to save the cartoonified image to your computer.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize the README file according to your project's specific details and requirements.